Tandemz/tandemz.io/src/pages/en/terms-and-conditions-of-service.md

 1. **Duration.** The GTS are applicable during the entire period of execution of the Order.
 2. **Termination for fault.** In the event of a breach by either Party of any of its obligations, the other Party may, within thirty (30) clear days from the date of receipt, or in the absence thereof from the date of first presentation of a registered letter of formal notice with request for acknowledgement of receipt which has remained unsuccessful, terminate the Order by operation of law, without prior notice or judicial or other formality, and without prejudice to any other rights or actions, in particular with a view to seeking any damages to which it may claim.
-3. **Termination for breach of the TOS.** In the event of a breach by the Customer of the TOS, TANDEMZ may automatically terminate the Contract, without prior notice or compensation, all or part of the Customer's access to the Platform and/or the Services.
+3. **Termination for breach of the TAD.** In the event of a breach by the Customer of the TAD, TANDEMZ may automatically terminate the Contract, without prior notice or compensation, all or part of the Customer's access to the Platform and/or the Services.
 TANDEMZ may pronounce such termination without prejudice to all other rights, actions and remedies it may have for the compensation of the damage it may have suffered as a result of such breaches.
 4. **Consequences of termination.** Upon termination of the Contract for any reason, the Services will cease immediately, regardless of their status.
 The sums paid by the Customer prior to the expiration or termination of the Contract shall be retained by TANDEMZ.
 Except in the case of termination for TANDEMZ's fault, all sums still owed by the Customer to TANDEMZ shall become immediately due and payable on the date of expiration or termination of the Contract.

 ## Confidentiality